remlapmot/remlapmot.github.io/README.md

     ```toml
     publishDir = "docs"
     ```
-    The rebuild the site and delete the `public` directory if you had previously created that.
-This is required because GitHub Pages only offers us the use of `root/` or `docs` as its source directory (i.e., the default of `public` will not work).
+    Then rebuild the site and delete the `public` directory if you had previously created that.
+This is required because GitHub Pages only allows `root/` or `docs` as its source directory (i.e., the default of `public` will not work).
 Then in the repo settings change GitHub Pages the source to `docs` on the `master` branch.